Don't miss this free $200 USD credit (Valid for 60 days) on DO, launch your idea now

 Not so cool things about go

 Go is very opinionated.
-It has very rigid positions on certain things, such as the use of all variables, but leaves use of all variables, but leaves many others to good user handling, such as errors caused by pointers or null pointers. user, such as errors caused by pointers or null pointers.
-One could say that it is inconsistent in that respect.
+It has very rigid positions on certain things, such as the use of all variables, but leaves use of all variables, but leaves many others to good user handling, such as errors caused by pointers or null pointers.
+I would accuse Go of being inconsistent in that respect.

 // runtime error: